moonbitlang/quickcheck/README.md

 ### Shrinkers

-Shrinkers have types of the form `(T) -> Iter[T]`. when given a value, a shrinker produces a sequence of values that are (in some way) simpler than the given value.
+Shrinkers have types of the form `(T) -> Iter[T]`.
+When given a value, a shrinker produces a sequence of values that are (in some way) simpler than the given value.
 If QuickCheck finds a set of values that fails a given property, it will try to make that value simpler than the original value by getting the shrinks for the value and trying each one in turn to check that the property is still false.
 If it is, the smaller value becomes the new counterexample and the shrinking process continues with that value.

 ## Advanced Topics